Table Of Contents

 To monitor the primary connection and initiate the backup connection over the cellular interface when needed, the router can use one of the following methods:

-Floating Static Route—The route through the backup interface has an administrative distance that is greater than the administrative distance of the primary connection route and therefore would not be in the routing table until the primary interface goes down.
+Floating Static Route—Route through the backup interface has an administrative distance that is greater than the administrative distance of the primary connection route and therefore would not be in the routing table until the primary interface goes down.
 When the primary interaface goes down, the floating static route is used.
 See the "Configuring DDR Backup Using Floating Static Route" section

-You cannot configure a backup interface for the cellular interface and any other asynchronous serial interface.
+Note You cannot configure a backup interface for the cellular interface and any other asynchronous serial interface.

 Configuring DDR Backup Using Dialer Watch